Status: We published a discussion paper on 23 July 2013

 Similarly, a person might not be criminally liable because they lacked conscious control of their actions at the time of committing the alleged offence for a reason other than their mental condition.
 This might amount to a defence of "sane automatism" under the current law.

 The current rules that govern the insanity defence (also referred to as "insane automatism") date from 1843.
 They have been widely criticised for a number of reasons:

-There is, however, less evidence that the defence causes significant difficulties in practice.
-The empirical data suggest that there are only a very small number of successful insanity pleas each year (under 30).
-In our scoping paper we asked questions to discover whether the current law causes problems in practice, and if so, the extent of those problems.
-The responses to this paper will inform how we take the project forward.
+The empirical data suggest that there are only a very small number of successful insanity pleas each year (typically under 30).
+We published a scoping paper in July 2012 in which we asked questions to discover whether the current law causes problems in practice, and if so, the extent of those problems.
+The responses to that paper have informed the Discussion Paper.

-We have a separate project on the related problem of unfitness to plead.
+We have a linked project on the related problem of unfitness to plead.